top of page

 Troubles

-In the late 1980s Northern Ireland, the war for freedom has bred a generation of young men who live—and die—by the sword.
+In the early 1990s Northern Ireland, the war for freedom has bred a generation of young men who live—and die—by the sword.
 The Troubles is a raw, unflinching drama that follows a group of Irish republican soldiers as they grapple with a changing landscape that may no longer include them.

 At the center is Rone O’Neill, the son of a revolutionary icon, caught between the ideals he was raised on and the brutal realities of leadership.
 Alongside him, stoic enforcer Patrick and a volatile crew of teenage recruits charge headfirst into the chaos of guerrilla warfare, political upheaval, and British retaliation.